What is BMW Neue Klasse?

 Testing best spec efficiency

 Ordering my choice of iX3 spec gives us the chance to test things like efficiency with the BMW putting it’s best wheels forward.
-We may even do a road trip against a less efficient spec car to see if it really makes a difference to range.
+I may even do a road trip against a less efficient spec car to see if it really makes a difference to range.

 Verdict